-The Connection Status helps categorize a person's relationship to your organization.
-While many organizations will want to modify these options, the following statuses are available immediately after installation.
+The Connection Status helps categorize a person's relationship to the church.
+While many churches will want to modify these options, the following statuses are available immediately after installation.

-Status Typical Usage Member This individual has completed all requirements established by your organization to become a member.
-Attendee While not a member, this person is a consistently active participant in your organization's services and/or events.
+Status Typical Usage Member This individual has completed all requirements established by your church to become a member.
+Attendee While not a member, this person is a consistently active participant in your services and/or ministry events.
 Visitor This status is used when a person first enters through your first-time visitor process.
 As they continue to attend, they will become an attendee and possibly a member.
-Participant A participant is indirectly involved with your organization.
-For example, if a family is part of a church's youth sports program but doesn't attend that church, they would be entered into Rock as participants.
-Web Prospect Web Prospects are the default status given to any record that's added from the website.
-Watch out for duplicate records with these!
+Participant A participant is involved in non-service or ministry events or programs.
+If a family is a part of a church's youth sports program but does not attend, you can enter them into Rock as a participant.
+Web Prospect Web Prospects are the default status given to a record that is added from the website.

-It's up to your organization to determine the needed connection statuses.
-These statuses can be modified by an administrator under Admin Tools > General Settings > Defined Types > Connection Status .
+It is up to your organization to determine the right connection statuses for your ministry.
+These statuses can be modified by an administrator under Admin Tools > General Settings > Defined Types > Connection Status.